ZhiLiHydro/USGS2TELEMAC/README.md

 ## To do

+- [ ] Replace "reading data from tab delimited files" with "reading data from JSON format data returned from on-demand requests to NWIS"

 According to the [USGS National Water Information System Automated Retrieval FAQ page](https://help.waterdata.usgs.gov/faq/automated-retrievals), "downloading tab delimited data files" method to retrieve water data is an outdated "20th century approach" and is not recommended.
 Instead, XML/JSON-based approach is the modern way to retrieve water data.
 This code needs to be upgraded to meet 21st century's standard.

-- [] Replace "reading data from tab delimited files" with "reading data from JSON format data returned from on-demand requests to NWIS"

 ## Required packages